dbc2201/SectionKInheritance/src/inheritance/README.md

 - The compiler will use the Dynamic Method Dispatch concept to find the correct version of the overridden method that should be executed.

+ In Java, we have 4 types of program units:
+ 1. Classes (a definition class, and an execution class).
+ 2. Abstract Classes.
+ 3. Interfaces.
+ 4. Enums.

+ ## Abstract Classes